My wife’s eyes teared up. I held her hand inside the cramped office while our newborn son, wearing just a diaper, was being weighed down to the ounce.

 Elliott, with a tinge of yellow on his skin, was the most beautiful thing I had ever seen at that point, and all I wanted to do was take care of him like my dad took care of me or like all the dads in the TGIF lineup took care of their sitcom kids, at least.

-And yet here we were, sitting in a tiny office, with a consultant looking at a scale and then telling us that our son wasn’t gaining enough weight.
+And yet here we were, crammed into a patient room with a consultant peering at a scale and then telling us that our son wasn’t gaining enough weight.

 We got a plan from the consultant.
 A plan that, looking back, I can’t believe we actually pulled off.
 A plan that I can now say not only helped me get super involved right away, but also gave me confidence that yeah, sure, I can do this dad thing.

 Here was our new breastfeeding schedule: